- Undergraduate Students

 |Self-Catered||from £156 to £223 per week|

 The costs above are for the academic year 2018/19

 - From the vibrant boutiques, bars and restaurants of Islington to the dynamic arts and cultural scene of Shoreditch and East London, City boasts a wide variety of things to do both on and off campus.
 Titled the business capital of Europe, London offers a wide range of employment sectors – many of which City holds links to.

-City is located in the heart of London, within easy reach of several central underground stations and just a few stops from the British Library and the West End.
-Its premises are minutes away from the Square Mile, London's world-famous financial district, and the headquarters of financial and professional institutions, Tech City (also known as the Silicon Roundabout), major arts complexes and media offices, teaching hospitals and specialist medical research centres.
+- City's premises are minutes away from the Square Mile (London's world-famous financial district), the headquarters of financial and professional institutions, Tech City (also known as the Silicon Roundabout), major arts complexes and media offices, teaching hospitals and specialist medical research centres.

 - Celebrated as a truly global city, with a diverse cultural mix, iconic landmarks and a unique energy, London is an exuberant and exciting place to live.
-City’s campus is located in the heart of London, only minutes from several central Underground stations.
-The local area is home to the Europe’s largest multi-arts conference venue, the Barbican and famous performing arts venue Sadler’s Wells Theatre.
-Less than 10 minutes’ walk from City, students can find numerous cafes, restaurants, galleries, night clubs and cinemas.
+City's campus is located in the heart of London, near Europe's largest multi-arts conference venue, the Barbican, and famous performing arts venue Sadler's Wells Theatre.
+Less than 10 minutes' walk from City, students can find numerous cafés, restaurants, museums, galleries, night clubs and cinemas.

 - As one of the world's ultimate shopping destinations, London can offer something to suit everybody's taste.
 For retail and high-end fashion students can browse the 300 shops which populate Oxford Street, Carnaby Street and other areas of central London.
 For a more alternative feel students can head to Camden or East London for vintage sales in the Shoreditch and Whitechapel areas.